 - Take 1 small bowl of besan(gram flour) add a pinch of turmeric, salt to taste(add little black salt as well), half a teaspoon each of cumin & carom seeds, finely chopped chilly, and coriander leaf.
 Make a thin batter by adding water as per requirement (the batter should not be very runny nor too thick).

 Heat a frying pan and add refined oil for deep frying the bread

 Once the oil is sufficiently hot, dip the bread slices into the besan batter – one by one, and deep fry it over medium to high flame.

-- Brown them on both sides, take it out and drain the excess oil with a napkin.
+- Brown them on both sides, take them out, and drain the excess oil with a napkin.
 Deep fry the remaining slices.

-- Serve hot with your favorite sauce or dipping. (p.s.
-Health-conscious people can pan fry it instead of deep-frying)
+- Serve hot with your favorite sauce or dipping.
+(Health-conscious people can pan fry it instead of deep-frying)

-Serve these hot bread pakoras with your favorite sauce or dipping.
-Follow Avinash on Instagram account for more such recipes.
+Serve these hot bread pakoras with your favorite sauce or dip.

 - These Hilarious Folks from North East India are Bringing Comedy to Social Media - November 12, 2020